• |

 they compete with their dogs in activities such as conformation,

-agility, obedience, hunt tests, and tracking?
+agility, obedience, rally, hunt tests, dock diving and tracking?
 Breeders

 who work with their dogs have an active interest in producing